Mellanox/ufm_sdk_3.0/plugins/ufm-rest-rdma-Plugin/README.md

 to enter docker container run
 `docker exec -it ufm-plugin-ufm-rest bash`

 If container used as client.
-There are two options to run client:
+There are three options to run client:
 From inside the docker or using custom script from the hosting server.
 1. From inside the docker:
  Enter to the docker and